-- 155 There are 24 channels on the instrument of which 13 have been selected for use in this study (Table 1).
-Although SSMIS has additional calibration issues (e.g. Bell et al., 2008) compared to later microwave imagers such as the GPM microwave imager (GMI, Draper et al., 2015) these are mostly corrected by bias correction and it has been extensively used at ECMWF for all-sky assimilation and parameter estimation (Geer et al., 2017b; Geer and Baordo, 2014).
-The advantage of using SSMIS is that, with its temperature sounding channels around 50 GHz, it is a single instrument that covers the majority of frequencies currently in use or planned for use in all-sky assimilation (Geer et al., 2018), with the main exception being frequencies above 190 GHz which will not be available from space until the launch of ICI in 2024.
-For the IFS, the observations are superobbed onto an 80 km by 80 km grid (Geer and Bauer, 2010) which averages together at least 9 original SSMIS observations.
-This standardises the resolution across frequencies and helps match the effective resolution of cloud in the forecast model (note the simulations are made using the model grid point nearest to the centre of the superob). - For the parameter estimation, SSMIS observations are taken from the F-17 satellite over a 10 day study period from 13 22 June 2019 inclusive.
-The selection of observations aims to include as much data as possible, even in situations where the observations are not well-enough represented to be used in active assimilation.
-The philosophy is that unless difficult situations are included as a constraint in the parameter estimation, the quality of radiative transfer in those situations will never become good enough to allow them to be used.
-This accepts the risk that unrelated systematic errors, such as poor surface emissivity, - 170 will lead to compensating biases in the parameter estimation.
+This study uses observations from the Special Sensor Microwave Imager/Sounder (SSMIS, Kunkee et al., 2008).
+This is a conical-scanning microwave sensor, meaning that it has an approximately fixed zenith angle and polarisation across its swath.
+There are 24 channels on the instrument, of which 13 have been selected for use in this study (Table 1).
+Although SSMIS has additional calibration issues (e.g. Bell et al., 2008) compared to later microwave imagers such as the GPM microwave imager (GMI, Draper et al., 2015), these are mostly corrected by bias correction, which has been extensively used at ECMWF for all-sky assimilation and parameter estimation (Geer et al., 2017b; Geer and Baordo, 2014).
+The advantage of using SSMIS is that, with its temperature sounding channels around 50 GHz, it is a single instrument that covers the majority of frequencies currently in use or planned for use in all-sky assimilation (Geer et al., 2018), with the main exception being frequencies above 190 GHz, which will not be available from space until the launch of ICI in 2024.
+For the IFS, the observations are superobbed onto an 80 km by 80 km grid (Geer and Bauer, 2010) which averages together at least nine original SSMIS observations.
+This standardises the resolution across frequencies and helps match the effective resolution of cloud in the forecast model (note the simulations are made using the model grid point nearest to the centre of the superob).

 Figure 1.
-Number of SSMIS F-17 observations (superobs) selected in the 13 - 22 June 2019 study period per $10^{\circ}$ by $10^{\circ}$ latitude-longitude bin.
+Number of SSMIS F-17 observations (superobs) selected in the 13-22 June 2019 study period per 10° by 10° latitude- longitude bin.
 The colour scale is logarithmic to highlight data-poor areas.
 White areas have no observations.
-A total of 916258 observations are included.
+A total of 916 258 observations are included.